Games Where You Can Play Optimally with Arena-Independent Finite Memory: Introduction

 The goal of \textit{synthesis} is thus to decide if $\Pone$ has a \textit{winning strategy}, i.e., one ensuring a given winning condition or guaranteeing a given payoff threshold, against all possible strategies of $\Ptwo$, and to build such a strategy efficiently if it exists.

 Winning strategies are essentially \textit{formal blueprints} for controllers to implement in practical applications.
 Therefore, the complexity of these strategies is of tremendous importance: the simpler the strategy, the easier and cheaper it will be to build the corresponding controller and maintain it.
-This explains why a lot of research effort is constantly put in identifying the exact complexity (in terms of memory and/or randomness) of strategies needed to play \textit{optimally} (i.e., to the best of the player's ability) for each specific class of games and objectives (e.g.,~\cite{GZ05,DBLP:journals/acta/ChatterjeeRR14,DBLP:journals/iandc/Chatterjee0RR15,DBLP:journals/iandc/VelnerC0HRR15,DBLP:conf/icalp/FijalkowHKS15,DBLP:journals/corr/BruyereHR16,DBLP:journals/iandc/AminofR17,DBLP:conf/fossacs/BouyerHMR017,DBLP:conf/fsttcs/0001PR18,DBLP:journals/acta/BouyerMRLL18,DBLP:conf/concur/BruyereHRR19}).
+This explains why a lot of research effort is constantly put into identifying the exact complexity (in terms of memory and/or randomness) of strategies needed to play \textit{optimally} (i.e., to the best of the player's ability) for each specific class of games and objectives (e.g.,~\cite{GZ05,DBLP:journals/acta/ChatterjeeRR14,DBLP:journals/iandc/Chatterjee0RR15,DBLP:journals/iandc/VelnerC0HRR15,DBLP:conf/icalp/FijalkowHKS15,DBLP:journals/corr/BruyereHR16,DBLP:journals/iandc/AminofR17,DBLP:conf/fossacs/BouyerHMR017,DBLP:conf/fsttcs/0001PR18,DBLP:journals/acta/BouyerMRLL18,DBLP:conf/concur/BruyereHRR19}).
 Alongside the \textit{practical interest} of this question lies the \textit{theoretical puzzle}: understanding the underlying mechanisms and implicit properties of games that lead to ``simple'' strategies being sufficient.
-Given the numerous connections between two-player games and various branches of mathematics and computer science, this endeavor is undoubtedly of high interest.
+Given the numerous connections between two-player games and various branches of mathematics and computer science, this fundamental question has interest in its own right.